fedeBrt/php_test/README.md

 # php_test

 ## Setup ##
 This application is not deployed.
 Make sure you have a local server running on port 80 and MySQL running on port 3006.
 You'll also need to run 'npm -start' from the 'React-frontend' React project and then check the results on localhost:3000.
-A .sql file example already populated has been provided as well, which needs to be imported in the local database.

 ## Backend ##
 The backend gets the information from APIs, save it in the database 'server_info' in the table 'server_status'.
 For each server it will save the information, so 6 rows will be created every minute (one for each server).
 I've used an infinite while loop with a sleep function.